901D3/freevideodither/README.md

 It's kinda hard to use but i did make some tooltips so you over on some settings it will show the tooltip.\
 Once you know how to use it, it becomes powerful as hell im not kidding

-For anyone using phones, it is recommended to go landscape mode for best UI viewing
+For anyone on mobile, it is recommended to go landscape mode for best UX

-──────────

-## ***Features***
-Ordered dithering(i call it matrix thresholding because it uses a matrix to threshold the frame/image) Arithmetic(very underated one)
-Error diffusion
-Variable error diffusion

-Blue noise(in matrix threshold)

-Linear color space
-Serpentine scanning for both error diffusion and variable error diffusion Error buffer array for both error diffusion and variable error diffusion

-Color limiting in R G B channels

 ──────────